Isaac-the-Man/captcha/README.md

 2. CRNN (Convolutional Recurrent Neural Network) + CTC Loss
 3. ViT (Vision Transformer) + CTC Loss

+A demo webapp build using built using `postgres`, `fastapi`, `React` and `Docker` is also available to test out the model.
+See section "Run Demo with Docker" for more details.

 ### Dependencies

 All code in this repo is tested on python 3.12 only.